tallamjr/myscripts/README.md

-# myscripts
+# My Scripts
-Collection of my hack-job bash, python and ruby scripts
+Collection of hack-job bash, python and ruby scripts